 The old army adage is true: “fail to prepare, prepare to fail!“

-Here is a list of the major key tasks you’ll need to complete before you can move.
-With the right preparation, the stresses and strains of moving can be reduced.
+Here is a list of the major key tasks you’ll need to complete when preparing to move.
+Done right, the stresses and strains of moving can be reduced and you might actually get to enjoy your new home from the start!

 4 weeks before moving day